 'It is evident that we are going in circles looking for proof Bonheur, and the murders continue its consequential process.
 Therefore, we must be prudent to not underestimate the capacity of his ingannation and knowledge of the milieu', I said.

-'I am starting to suspect that Bonheur', I told him.
+'I am starting to suspect that Bonheur'.

 'If not, then I shall toast to the impression of his brilliance Bonheur', I professed.

-'The dogma and principles of the church do not interest me much Bonheur, but instead, what does urge me is the interest that has overtaken me to know the personality of this Jacques Chevalier mentioned', I acknowledged.
+'The dogma and principles of the church do not interest me much Bonheur, instead, what does urge me is the interest that has overtaken me to know the personality of this Jacques Chevalier mentioned', I acknowledged.

 'Perhaps, he was banished for heresy and prevarication', Bonheur suggested.